Roger Mahony: Retirement and legacy

 On April 6, 2010, Pope Benedict XVI named Archbishop José H. Gómez as the coadjutor archbishop in Los Angeles to assist Mahony.
 After the Vatican accepted Mahony's resignation as archbishop of Los Angeles on February 28, 2011, Gómez automatically succeeded him.
 The formal ceremony of transition was held at the Cathedral of Our Lady of the Angels, with Mahony's resignation taking canonical effect on March 1, 2011.

 In his retirement, Mahony said that he planned to devote more time to advocacy for immigrants.
 He took up residence at the rectory in St. Charles Borromeo Church in North Hollywood.

 On January 31, 2013, Gómez relieved Mahony of all of his remaining public and administrative duties due to his actions during the Church's sexual abuse crisis.
 Mahony remained "a priest in good standing" and could still celebrate mass, but could no longer speak publicly or exercise a bishop's responsibilities, such as performing confirmations.

-Critics called Gómez's action "purely symbolic punishment" and "hand-slapping...a nearly meaningless gesture", and noted that Mahony remained "a powerful man" in the church.
+In February 2013, following public discussion of clergy files released by the Archdiocese of Los Angeles, Archbishop José H. Gomez issued two clarifying statements regarding the status of Cardinal Roger Mahony and Bishop Thomas Curry.
+In press releases dated February 1 and February 15, 2013, Gomez stated that both prelates “remain bishops in good standing in the Archdiocese of Los Angeles” with “full rights to celebrate the Holy Sacraments of the Church and to minister to the faithful without restriction.”
+He further affirmed that Cardinal Mahony retained “all of the prerogatives and privileges of his standing as a Cardinal of the Roman Catholic Church.”
+These clarifications supplemented the initial January 31 statement that had received broader media attention.

 Following the February 2013 resignation of Pope Benedict XVI, some Catholic groups objected to Mahony's voting in a papal conclave so soon after his censure.
 However, Mahony participated in the conclave in March 2013 that elected Pope Francis.

-In May 2013, after officiating at a confirmation service, Mahony told a Los Angeles Times reporter that the ban on confirmations was "news to him".
-Mahony added, "I've been doing them every week and I'm going to be doing them every week...
-So go home."In 2018, a group launched a petition drive calling on the archdiocese to remove Mahony from St. Charles Borromeo Church.
-On September 16, 2018, during a mass, demonstrators gathered in front of St. Charles to protest Mahony's involvement in the Catholic Church's sexual abuse scandal.Mahony in November 2024 condemned the Trump Administration's plan to deport massive numbers of undocumented immigrants from the United States.

 In April 2025, after the death of Pope Francis, Mahony traveled to Rome and participated in the Rite of Sealing of the Coffin as the most senior Cardinal-priest able to travel.